Rosuav/TF2BuffBot/DrZed.md

 Console command: zed_money

 Tada, everyone has $1000 more than they had before.
 That's not enough?
 Run it again.
 Easy.
 Applies to all players, both teams.
+Use it before a round starts if you want the bots to be able to use that money to buy gear; humans can, of course, spend the money any time they like (within buy period).

 ### Talkative bots